 Guidelines for Submitting Proposals

-Before sending a proposal or manuscript, please contact the editor responsible for the area in which you hope to publish with a query about your project.
+Before sending a proposal or manuscript, please send a query to the editor responsible for the area in which you hope to publish (see below).
 Please do not send a complete proposal or manuscript without sending a query first, as the project may be redundant or unsuitable for our list.
 We accept completed manuscripts but ask that a 3- to 8-page overview be included as well.

 Proposals are usually between 3 and 8 pages long and should include the following:

-- description of and rationale for the proposed whole, including a Table of Contents
+- description of and rationale for the proposed project

 - discussion of the ways in which the project speaks to current teaching practices and scholarly interests